Capacitary Muckenhoupt Weights and Weighted Norm Inequalities for Hardy-Littlewood Maximal Operators

-In this subsection, by proposing a weighted packing condition, we mainly prove, in Proposition \ref{them-0919-4}, that the weighted Choquet integral can be equivalently viewed as a Choquet integral with respect to the new capacity $w_{\ch_\fz^\delta}$.
+In this subsection, we mainly prove a weighted packing lemma (Lemma \ref{lm-0919-2}) and a substitute for Fubini's theorem (Proposition \ref{them-0919-4}), which says that the weighted Choquet integral can be equivalently viewed as a Choquet integral with respect to the new capacity $w_{\ch_\fz^\delta}$ when $w\in \ca_{p,\delta}$.
 We begin with the following doubling properties of the capacitary Muckenhoupt weight.

 \begin{lem} (Doubling property) Let $\delta\in(0,n]$ and $ p\in[1, \fz)$.
 If $ w \in \mathcal A_{p,\delta}$, then for any cube $Q$ of $\rn$ and any subset $E\subset Q$,

 moreover, for any $t\in[1,\fz)$, we have